nhannguyen95/learning-notes/cloud/aws/route-53.md

 ## Hosted Zones & Zone Records

-A Hosted Zone is a container that holds information about how you want to route traffic for a domain and its subdomains., just like a zone file for a particular DNS zone on traditional DNS servers.
+A Hosted Zone is a container that holds information about how you want to route traffic for a domain and its subdomains, just like a zone file for a particular DNS zone on traditional DNS servers.
 Hosted Zone contains Zone Records which are equivalent to resource records in a zone file.

 2 types of Hosted Zones:
 - public zone: handle DNS requests made over the public internet.